-Changes to the Virginia Administrative Code (VAC) and to provider manuals and other guidance materials reflecting the extension of postpartum coverage from 60 days to 12 months postpartum are currently in process.
+Changes to the Virginia Administrative Code (VAC) reflecting the extension of postpartum coverage from 60 days to 12 months postpartum are currently in process.
+Updates to provider manuals to reflect the new postpartum extended coverage recently took effect.
 Changes to the VAC and provider manuals and other agency guidance to reflect the new doula benefit are also in process.